 For an applicant offering only A2 Mathematics they should have a proven capability in Science and/or Physics as demonstrated by their most recent, relevant qualification, a B at AS level Physics or an A or A* in GCSE Science or Physics, as well as a strong profile at A2 level.
 Some additional examples classes are provided in the first year to support students who have not studied Physics to A2 level.

-As each Access course is unique we review the syllabus of each course individually to access if the content will provide a suitable preparation to enable applicants to cope with our courses.
+As each Access course is unique we review the syllabus of each course individually to assess if the content will provide a suitable preparation to enable applicants to cope with our courses.
 For the majority of Access courses applicants also need to offer A2 Mathematics in addition at grade A or B. This is to ensure that applicants have both the Mathematics skills required to cope and some recent examination experience to help them cope in the University exam-based environment.
 Please contact us if you want more information about an individual Access course.

 BTEC Extended Diplomas, Diplomas and Subsidiary Diplomas